 Mountcastle Forum/Theatre is located on the third level of the Milton Rhodes Center for the Arts.
 This location is assessable through the lobby of the Milton Rhodes Center, providing guests with the opportunity to experience the art on display in the Arboreal Gallery and to browse the creations of local artisans in the Community Arts Gift Shop

-The location of the Arboreal Gallery provides an addition amenity for patrons of Reynolds Place Theatre.
+The location of the Main Gallery provides an addition amenity for patrons of Reynolds Place Theatre.
 It attracts numerous theatre attendees before and after performances and during intermissions.

 Every Corner Gallery